simd-everywhere/simde/README.md

 ## Usage

-Each instruction set has a separate file; `mmx.h` for MMX, `sse.h` for SSE, `sse2.h` for SSE2, and so on.
+Each instruction set has a separate file; `x86/mmx.h` for MMX, `s`x86/se.h` for SSE, ``x86/sse2.h` for SSE2, and so on.
 Just include the header for whichever instruction set(s) you want, and SIMDe will provide the fastest implementation it can given which extensions you've enabled in your compiler (i.e., if you want to use NEON to implement SSE, you'll need to pass something like `-mfpu=neon`).

 Symbols are prefixed with `simde_`.
 For example, the MMX `_mm_add_pi8` intrinsic becomes `simde_mm_add_pi8`, and `__m64`